Welcome to WPSA Virtual Communities!

 WPSA Membership Information

 Participation in the Virtual Community program is included in regular WPSA membership dues, along with discounted registration fees to WPSA’s in-person conference, subscriptions to its two journals, and eligibility to participate in all other WPSA activities.
 For scholars and students who are interested in participating only in the Virtual Communities, WPSA offers a limited membership that does not include these other benefits.
 We encourage everyone who can to join WPSA as a full member to help sustain the Association.
-Join or renew as a full or Virtual Communities-limited WPSA member at http://www.wpsanet.org/member/join.php.
-If you need a receipt from WPSA (not just PayPal) for reimbursement from your institution, you may request one from Elsa Favila at email@example.com.
+If you have not paid WPSA membership dues within the past 12 months, you may join or renew here.
+If you need a specific receipt from WPSA for reimbursement from your institution, you may request one from Elsa Favila at firstname.lastname@example.org.

 With relatively low membership dues and conference registration fees, WPSA is a lean professional organization with a very limited paid staff.
-If you would like to help provide more support for the Virtual Community program and its future development, please consider donating at https://www.wpsanet.org/forms/donation.php.
+If you would like to help provide more support for the Virtual Community program and its future development, please consider donating to the program.

 Let us know what you think!

 We welcome input on this new WPSA initiative.
-Please share feedback about specific Virtual Communities with the co-chairs for that VC.
-Please share feedback about the initiative in general with the VC Program Committee at https://forms.gle/iYXU9XEeCr8LWFN2A.
+Please share your feedback about specific Virtual Communities with the co-chairs for that VC.
+Please share your feedback about the initiative in general with the VC Program Committee.